Disposal of electronic waste at UOW

 Please do not use the ewaste collection to dispose of print cartridges.
 UOW has a print and toner recycling collection boxes around the various campuses and you can recycle these all year round.
 For more information on print cartridge recycling visit Print Cartridge Recycling.

-Staff are encouraged to identify UOW computers and related equipment no longer in use or working in their area.
-They should then advise ITS via the ITS Support Wizard (for those areas under managed desktops) or the local IT personnel regarding the equipment.
+Staff are encouraged to identify UOW computers and related equipment no longer in use or working in their area and then complete the ewaste form to nominate items for collection.

-Please provide the following minimum information about the items identified:
+The following minimum information about the items will be required:

 - Make and Model,